caitlinashtari/pizza/README.md

 ## Specs

+*The user will select any number of pizza toppings
+	Input: pepperoni, white sauce, onions
+	Output: $13

-*The program will recognize when a delivery method checkbox is selected
+*The user will select a delivery option for a pizza with any number of toppings
-	Input: pickup checked
-	Output: pickup value pushed to pizza object and next screen is displayed
+	Input: pepperoni, white sauce, onions, delivered
+	Output: $18

-*The program will recognize when a size checkbox is selected
+*The user will select a pizza size with x number of toppings
-	Input: medium
-	Output: medium value pushed to pizza object and next screen is displayed

-*The program will recognize when topping checkboxes are selected and will push to object on submit
+	Input: small, white sauce, cheese, mushrooms, onions
+	Output: $14
-	Input: white sauce, cheese, mushrooms, onions, submit
+	Input: medium, white sauce, cheese, mushrooms, onions
+	Output: $15
-	Output: white sauce, cheese, mushrooms, and onions are pushed to pizza object on submit and checkout screen is displayed
+	Input: large, white sauce, cheese, mushrooms, onions

-*The program will recognize when submit button is hit and show checkout screen with order summary
-	Input: hit submit button
+	Output: $16
-	Output: delivery, small, white sauce, $11
+	Input: extra-large, white sauce, cheese, mushrooms, onions
+	Output: $17

 ## Setup/Installation Requirements